karlssberg/Motiv/README.md

 ```

 They can be composed with other propositions using boolean operators, such as `&`, `|`, and `^`,
-and when evaluated will give concise explanations about why the proposition is true or false.
+and when evaluated will give concise explanations about why the result is true or false.

 ```csharp
 // compose propositions